 Emerald Ash Borer (EAB) is a non-native, wood-boring beetle that attacks ash tree species.
 It is a invasive pest that is rapidly killing millions of ash trees.

 Emerald Ash Borer

 Ash Tree Removal Project

-Boulder County will be removing designated ash trees by December 16, 2016 from right-of-ways, open space properties, Housing Authority and other Boulder County facilities.
+Boulder County is removing designated ash trees from right-of-ways, open space properties, Housing Authority and other Boulder County facilities.
 The trees are most commonly removed between September 1 to April 31.
 Trees marked for removal are either infested with EAB, presumed to be infested with EAB, or are in poor condition.
 Check back for maps and details.

 Tree Removal Opt-Out

 If you live adjacent to a tree along a right-of-way that has been marked for removal, you can apply for a permit to treat the tree yourself and prevent its removal.
 Permit holders are responsible for scheduling and paying for treatment in accordance to the terms and conditions.
 Not all trees are suitable for treatment.